Redth/ZXing.Net.Mobile/readme.md

 - Scanner as a View - UIView (iOS) / Fragment (Android) / Control (WP)

 ###Changes
+ - v1.4.0
+   - iOS: Added iOS7's built in AVCaptureSession MetadataObject barcode scanning as an option
+   - iOS: Fixed Offset of overlay and preview layers when a non-zero based offset was specified
+   - iOS: Added code to remove session inputs/outputs to improve performance between scans
+   - iOS: Front Camera now possible on iOS
+   - Android: Fixed rotation
+   - Windows Phone: Added Windows Phone 8 samples and builds
+   - Windows Phone: Dropped explicit support for WP7x (code is still there, but no binaries shipped)
+   - Updated ZXing.NET version used
+   - General performance enhancements and bug fixes

  - v1.3.6
    - Built for Xamarin 3.0 with async/await support
    - iOS: Added PauseScanning and ResumeScanning options